ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 ## COSE header parameters

-This section defines a COSE header parameter for embedding one or more SCITT Receipts in the unprotected header of a COSE message:
+### SCITT Merkle Tree hash algorithm parameter

+IANA is requested to register the new COSE Header parameter defined below in the "COSE Header Parameters" registry.
+The new parameter is used within the protected header to identify the Merkle Tree hash algorithm in a signed Merkle tree root message.

-Name: SCITT receipt
+Name: SCITT Merkle Tree Hash Algorithm

 Label: TBD

-Value Type: SCITT_Receipt / \[+ SCITT_Receipt\]
+Value Type: int

-Value Registry: ?
+Value Registry: {{IANA.named-information}}

+Description: The Merkle Tree Hash Algorithm used in a signed Merkle tree root message.

+### SCITT Countersign Receipts parameter

+IANA is requested to register the new COSE Header parameter defined below in the "COSE Header Parameters" registry.
+The new parameter is used for embedding one or more SCITT Countersign Receipts in the unprotected header of a COSE message.

+Name: SCITT Countersign receipt

-Description: TBD
+Label: TBD

+Value Type: SCITT_Countersign_Receipt / \[+ SCITT_Countersign_Receipt\]

+Description: A SCITT Countersign Receipt to be embedded in the unprotected header of the countersigned COSE_Sign1 message.

 --- back